kalkolay/nft-minter/README.md

 This project provides a REST API service for minting and transferring NFTs on the Solana blockchain.
 The service is built using Express.js and interacts with the Solana blockchain using the `@solana/web3.js` and `@metaplex-foundation/mpl-token-metadata` libraries.

+It is also possible to mint NFT by this website on its [main page](https://nft-miner-0c0f7df50061.herokuapp.com).

 Deployed on [Heroku](https://dashboard.heroku.com/).

 ## API Endpoints